projectdiscovery/cloudlist/DESIGN.md

 type Provider interface {
 	// Name returns the name of the provider
 	Name() string
-	// ProfileName returns the name of the provider profile ProfileName() string
+	// ID returns the name of the provider id
+	ID() string
 	// Resources returns the provider for an resource deployment source.
 	Resources(ctx context.Context) (*Resources, error)
 }